mitogen-hq/mitogen/docs/api.rst

                 for context in contexts)

-        Result processing happens concurrently to new results arriving, so :py:meth:`all` should always be faster.
+        Result processing happens concurrently to new results arriving, so :meth:`all` should always be faster.

     .. py:method:: get (timeout=None, block=True)

-        Fetch the next available value from any receiver, or raise :py:class:`mitogen.core.TimeoutError` if no value is available within `timeout` seconds.
+        Fetch the next available value from any receiver, or raise :class:`mitogen.core.TimeoutError` if no value is available within `timeout` seconds.

-        On success, the message's :py:attr:`receiver
+        On success, the message's :attr:`receiver
         <mitogen.core.Message.receiver>` attribute is set to the receiver.

         :param float timeout:
             Timeout in seconds.
         :param bool block:
-            If :py:data:`False`, immediately raise
+            If :data:`False`, immediately raise
-            :py:class:`mitogen.core.TimeoutError` if the select is empty.
+            :class:`mitogen.core.TimeoutError` if the select is empty.
         :return:
-            :py:class:`mitogen.core.Message`
+            :class:`mitogen.core.Message`
         :raises mitogen.core.TimeoutError:
             Timeout was reached.
         :raises mitogen.core.LatchError:
-            :py:meth:`close` has been called, and the underlying latch is no longer valid.
+            :meth:`close` has been called, and the underlying latch is no longer valid.

     .. py:method:: __bool__ ()